CRYPTOcoderAS/CRYPTOcoderAS/README.md

 - 🌱 I’m currently learning and exploring everything 😅
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love photography and chess
+- ⚡ Fun fact: I love Photography and Chess

 ### Connect with me: